Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Introduction

-The inherent probabilistic nature of these models poses challenges in mitigating hallucination issues.
-Effectively addressing this concern requires focused research and development efforts in areas such as continuous knowledge updates, model fine-tuning, and incorporating fact-checking mechanisms to mitigate the generation of inaccurate or hallucinated content~\cite{mialon2023augmented, petroni2019language}.
-However, adding random information does not improve the model's reasoning and recall capabilities.
-Instead, providing the model with more granular and contextually relevant, precise external knowledge can significantly aid the model in recalling essential information~\cite{jiang2020can}.
+Addressing the issue of hallucinations in these models is challenging due to their inherent probabilistic nature.
+To effectively tackle this issue, there have been continuous research efforts in making knowledge updates and model tuning~\cite{zhang2023large, mialon2023augmented, petroni2019language}.
+However, adding random information does not improve the model's interpretation and reasoning capabilities.
+Instead, providing more granular and contextually relevant, precise external knowledge can significantly aid the model in recalling essential information~\cite{jiang2020can}.

-One of the emerging research directions is enhancing LLMs through the augmentation of external knowledge using knowledge representation tools like knowledge graphs~\cite{mruthyunjaya2023rethinking}.
-Zheng et al.~\cite{zheng2023does} shows that the model performance can be boosted by augmenting comprehensive external knowledge and providing guidance for a more robust reasoning process.
-The reasoning process can also be enhanced by breaking down complex, multi-step questions into more manageable sub-questions~\cite{qiao2022reasoning, liu2023pre}.
+One emerging research trend is enhancing LLMs through integrating knowledge representation tools such as knowledge graphs (KGs)~\cite{mruthyunjaya2023rethinking}.
+Zheng et al.~\cite{zheng2023does} demonstrate that augmenting these models with comprehensive external knowledge from KGs can boost their performance and facilitate a more robust reasoning process.
+The strategies for enhancing LLMs with KGs can be grouped into three main categories, each uniquely contributing to the refinement of the model as shown in Figure~\ref{fig:intro}: enhancing the inference process, improving the learning mechanism, and establishing robust methods for validating the model's decisions.

-The other works~\cite{lewis2020retrieval,guu2020retrieval,ram2023context} proposed using an external information retrieval system to extract knowledge precisely based on the context.
-Wu et al.~\cite{wei2022chain}, and other works \cite{wang2022self,yao2022react,gao2023pal} explored ``chains of thoughts" to unlock the reasoning capabilities of LLMs.
-They achieve this by providing intermediate steps through in-context few-shot learning examples via specific prompts.
-In addressing hallucinations, another strategy is enhancing the model's pre-training phase to prevent the inclusion of falsehoods~\cite{zhang2019ernie, liu2020k, sun2021ernie}.
-Researchers are actively investigating the possibility of enabling LLMs to learn about new entities from novel descriptions.
-It involves fine-tuning the model with external or domain-specific knowledge~\cite{ge2023openagi} to update and expand its internal knowledge continually~\cite{kang2022kala, dettmers2023qlora, baldazzi2023fine}.
-The knowledge graphs and symbolic systems are also used as a baseline to evaluate factual accuracy and validate the LLMs output ~\cite{logan2019barack, wang2023explainable}.

-Hence, the exploration of augmenting external knowledge through knowledge graphs emerges as a promising avenue for advancing the precision, reasoning, and generative capabilities of Large Language Models (LLMs).
-This study comprehensively reviews diverse methods and strategies employed to enhance LLMs by incorporating knowledge graphs.
-These strategies can be broadly classified into three overarching categories, each contributing to model refinement in distinct ways: refining the inference-making process, optimizing the learning mechanism, and establishing a means of validating the model's decisions.